AlaskaAirlines/auro-datepicker/docs/partials/apiExamples.md

 #### error

 Sets a persistent error state (e.g. an error state returned from the server).
+This error state will override all default validation until the error attribute is removed from the datepicker.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../../apiExamples/error.html) -->